 Visionary health leaders created the Colorado Health Institute (CHI) in 2002 to fill a need for nonpartisan, independent data and evidence-based analysis to support decision-makers.
 The Colorado Trust, the Caring for Colorado Foundation and the Rose Community Foundation were the first funders, all providing general operating support.
-The Colorado Health Foundation became the fourth primary funder in 2008.

 A Clear Mission: Better Health

 It is still our mission to provide independent data and analysis to policymakers across the political spectrum and at all levels, from local to state to federal.
 We strongly believe that better information leads to better policy and that better policy leads to better health.
 At the same time, we have expanded our offerings, adding a broad range of strategic and programmatic services.
 CHI has become a trusted thought leader and a valued partner in the effort to create a healthier Colorado.

 Each year we create a research calendar that prioritizes our core research and deliverables that will best meet the needs of our stakeholders.
 The 2018 core calendar is organized into these portfolios: